 The Aerosol Society has been in existence for over 30 years.
-It is a scientific, non-profit organization aimed at supporting the study, and extending knowledge of airborne particles.
+It is a scientific, non-profit organization aimed at extending knowledge and supporting the study of airborne particles.

 Its membership of more than 300 scientists is drawn from academia, government bodies and industry.
 Members’ interests are numerous and include climate and atmospheric modeling, nanotechnology, development of inhaled therapies and air pollution.
 Our committee of volunteers promotes all scientific branches of aerosol research through this website, our monthly members newsletter and regular aerosol science related events.

 One of the Society’s primary aims is the encouragement and support of early career scientists and the society annually invests thousands of pounds in studentships, travel and research awards.